Unbabel/COMET/README.md

 pip install --upgrade pip  # ensures that pip is current pip install unbabel-comet
 ```

+**Note:** To use some COMET models such as `Unbabel/wmt22-cometkiwi-da` you must acknowledge it's license on Hugging Face Hub and [log-in into hugging face hub](https://huggingface.co/docs/huggingface_hub/quick-start#:~:text=Once%20you%20have%20your%20User%20Access%20Token%2C%20run%20the%20following%20command%20in%20your%20terminal%3A).

 To develop locally install run the following commands:
 ```bash